If you're renting a condo or an apartment for more than a month in Thailand, you'll definitely be asked for a deposit.

 Get a Written Agreement & a Translation

-Make sure the amount you have paid, what the amount represents (1 or 2 month's rent), and the date it was paid is included on a deposit agreement and signed by you and the office manager or landlord.
+Check that the amount you have paid and the date it was paid on is included in the agreement and signed by you and the office manager or landlord.

-Make sure you get a copy of all the documents and, if the text is in Thai, consider getting a translation done.
+Make sure you get a copy of all the documents and, if the text is in Thai, you really should consider getting a translation done.

 Knowing what the fine print says will help you understand exactly what is expected of your tenancy.
 This will save conflict later down the road.